 - Apply for a loan: If you don’t want to risk losing your house, but you can’t make the lump sum payment required, you can apply for an additional loan from a bank or property tax lender.
-However, you can expect very high interest rates should you get approved.
+However, you can expect very high-interest rates should you get approved.

-- Sell the house: If you can’t pay the property tax debt, you do have the option in selling.
+- Sell the house: If you can’t pay the property tax debt, you do have the option of selling.
 If you have equity in your home, we hope you consider this one of your best options.
 The last thing you want to do is let your house go to auction and see all of your hard work in making mortgage payments go to waste.
 While we know that selling your house with a tax lien can be tricky, there are ways to avoid the potential hassle.
 Many traditional or first-time buyers won’t be able to qualify for buying your home with its clouded title, or they may want to avoid having to assume your property tax debt.
-One of the simplest options you have is to sell direct to a cash buyer.
+One of the simplest options you have is to sell directly to a cash buyer.

 If you choose to sell your property, you first have to settle the debt.
 At this point, your debt would include: